ZombiiTheCoder/Soup_Old/readme.md

 -ig_parser = 'Prevents Program Closing From Errors When Throwing Parse Errors' -help or help = 'Shows This help Menu'
 Recommended Format: soup.exe {file}.sp {arguments}

+No Flags Or Args To Load Console Version